sulu/sulu-docs/cookbook/sulu-twig-attributes.rst

 Provide Sulu twig template attributes in your controller
 ========================================================

-In order to use the same ``base`` template for these custom routes, you need to provide the correct attributes to your template.
+In order to use the ``base`` template that is used for pages on custom routes, you need to provide the correct attributes to your template.
 To do this, you can use the``TemplateAttributeResolver`` service in your controller:

 .. code-block:: php